IBM/istio101/workshop/exercise-5/README.md

-# Exercise 4 - Expose the service mesh with the Istio Ingress controller
+# Exercise 5 - Expose the service mesh with the Istio Ingress Gateway

 The components deployed on the service mesh by default are not exposed outside the cluster.
 External access to individual services so far has been provided by creating an external load balancer on each service.

-A Kubernetes Ingress rule can be created that routes external requests through the Istio Ingress controller to the backing services.
+A Kubernetes Ingress rule can be created that routes external requests through the Istio Ingress Gateway to the backing services.
 In a Kubernetes environment, Istio uses Kubernetes Ingress Resources to configure ingress behavior.

 ### Expose the Guestbook app with Ingress if you have paid cluster

-1. Configure the guestbook default route with the Istio Ingress controller.
+1. Configure the guestbook default route with the Kubernetes Ingress.

     ```sh
     kubectl apply -f guestbook-ingress.yaml